 - The UK Reiki Federation’s logo can only be used to advertise events that are being officially organised on behalf of the UK Reiki Federation, and by Practitioner Members subject to specific criteria, available on request.

 - A parent or guardian who wilfully fails to provide adequate medical aid for a child under the age of 16 may be committing a criminal offence.
 Reiki is not defined as a medical aid by law so anyone who gives Reiki to a child whose parents refuse medical aid could be seen to be aiding and abetting that offence.
 When giving Reiki to a child, it is advisable to secure the signature of the parent or guardian to the following statement.
 “I have been advised by (Reiki Practitioner’s name) that according to Law I must consult a doctor concerning the health of my child (child’s name).”
 This statement should be signed and dated by both parent/guardian and a witness and kept with the client records.

-- The RCVS is the regulatory body for veterinary surgeons and veterinary nurses in the United Kingdom and has statutory responsibilities under the Veterinary Surgeons Act 1966 (‘the Act’).
+- The Royal College of Veterinary Surgeons (RCVS) is the regulatory body for veterinary surgeons and veterinary nurses in the United Kingdom and has statutory responsibilities under the Veterinary Surgeons Act 1966 (‘the Act’).
 Section 19 of the Act creates a criminal offence for non-veterinary surgeons to practise veterinary surgery.
-Section 27 of the Act defines ‘veterinary surgery’ as meaning the art and science of veterinary surgery and medicine and includes –
+Section 27 of the Act defines ‘veterinary surgery’ as meaning the art and science of veterinary surgery and medicine and shall be taken to include:

 - (a) the diagnosis of diseases in, and injuries to, animals including tests performed on animals for diagnostic purposes;

 - (b) the giving of advice based on such diagnosis;